signag/py-logging-plus/README.md

 logging_plus.noInfrastructureLogging = False
 ```

+This affects logging in the following modules as well as any functions in a call stack originating from these modules:

+- logging
+- logging_plus
+- inspect

 ## Shutdown Behavior

-During shutdown of the Python interpreter a special sequence of actions is followed:
+During shutdown of the Python interpreter, a special sequence of actions is followed:

 1. Stop main thread
 2. Close open file handlers